wasix-org/wasix-clang/README.md

 ## Installation

-`wasix-clang` will download a prebuild clang toolchain and wasix sysroot automatically when it is first launched.
-This will take a moment, as we need to fetch dependencies.
+`wasix-clang` will download a prebuild clang toolchain, wasmer executable, and wasix sysroot automatically when it is first launched.
+This will take a moment.

 You can also fetch the dependencies manually by running `setup.sh`.